 - Easy maintenance: Year-end paperwork for the SIMPLE IRA is surprisingly easy to understand and complete, so maintaining this type of plan is simple.

 - Higher limits: A SIMPLE IRA offers higher contribution limits than a traditional or Roth IRA.
 Employees can contribute up to $13,000 to their account, plus a $3,000 catch-up contribution for employees older than 50.
-Employers are required to contribute either 3 percent of an employee’s total compensation.
+Employers are required to contribute 3 percent of an employee’s total compensation.

 - Matches are deductible: Money that you put into an account for your employees is tax deductible as a business expense.